earthlab/el-drones/docs/03_post-mission_agisoft_metashape_workflow.md

     - Verify and link markers to images
         - Right click on GCP -> filter by markers
         - View-> photos.
 Double click each photo
         - Make sure marker is in correct place.
-Mark each GCP in 3-6 images (right click -> Place markers - > click correct marker)
+If not move the marker to the correct place. repeat this process for each GCP in 3-6 images (right click -> Place markers - > click correct marker)
         - Do for all GCPs (or 4-5 at least)
     - Update
         - Agisoft’s description through correspondence (AIS): Update - after adjusting marker locations on the photos, you recalculate the coordinates and calculate errors given the position of the GCP.